 24 So he drove out the man; and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life.
 Gen 3:22-24

-This is the ‘twist’ at the end of Scene 7: Adam and Eve and consequently their descendants have no further access to the Tree of Life.
-As the passage describes, from this moment, they are banned from the Garden of Eden— God’s garden.
+What a twist at the end of Scene 7: Adam and Eve, and consequently, their descendants have no further access to the Tree of Life.
+As the passage describes, from this moment, they are banned from the Garden of Eden—God’s garden.
 To be in God’s garden is to be in God’s presence, to have direct access to the Creator.
-Imagine the gift of being close to a loving but strict figure, and then to lose that closeness because of your choices.
+Imagine the gift of being close to a loving but strict figure.
+And then to lose that closeness because of your choices.

 Adam and Eve decided to take matters into their own hands, to choose for themselves.
 Reminiscent of teenagers and young adults who rebel, they are now on their own to carve out the life they wanted; likewise, their descendants are too, as the rest of the story illustrates.
-In fact, the Bible is the chronicle of humanity’s ups and downs, Its seekings and rejections of God—how humans, left to themselves, with no or very little contact with God have fared on planet earth.Adam and Eve decided to take matters into their own hands, to choose for themselves.
+The Bible is the chronicle of humanity’s ups and downs, Its seeking and rejection of God—how humans, left to themselves, with no or minimal contact with God, have fared on planet earth.Adam and Eve decided to take matters into their own hands, to choose for themselves.
 Reminiscent of teenagers and young adults who rebel, they are now on their own to carve out the life they wanted Click To Tweet

 Audit of the Universe, the second book of The Explanation series is simply a resume of the state of humans doing their own thing, putting forth every effort to bring peace and prosperity to planet earth.
 Believing that they alone are master of the planet’s destiny, they use their brainpower and wisdom to get to the bottom of the nuisance produced by human nature, to resolve the here and now and usher in a brighter future.

 Just from listening to us, he sees we are coming to understand pieces of the puzzle and assemble them in our minds.
-We see both good and bad, and we are immersed in the positive and negative attitudes of humanity.
+We see both good and bad, as humanity immerses us in its positive and negative attitudes.
 We start to wonder where it is all headed, where the trajectory will take us, and what are our prospects.

 Tree of Life and the Quest for Immortality

-I have been passed the question baton.
+I have received the question baton.
 I do live in France, where it’s not uncommon for people to live into the nineties or hundreds.
-However, the subject is a bit more complex than my fellow Parisians (and I am not truly Parisian) or my distant neighbors in Normandy would say.
+However, the subject is a bit more complicated than my fellow Parisians (and I am not genuinely Parisian), or my distant neighbors in Normandy would say.

-There is a way through the Tree of Life, but that tree is in a well-protected garden from which humans were evicted, and for which Adam and Eve could only yearn.
+There is a way to reach the Tree of Life in the Garden.
+In the meantime, God evicted humans, and the tree is in a well-protected garden for which Adam and Eve could only yearn.
 Humanity can and indeed is trying every way possible to find and take hold of that Tree of Life, but all the king’s horses and all the king’s men will not come up with a solution.
 Why?
 Again, this is a question Galacti asks me.

 Our 3 Key Characters

-This Bible play really has only has two principal characters and a second role (who thinks and acts like the lead actor):
+This Bible play has only two principal characters and a second-role (who thinks and acts like the lead actor):